Skip to main content

 L-Arginine and Improved Quality of Life

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
 Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-All studies were in specific clinical populations (COPD, cancer, PCOS), so generalizability to healthy individuals is uncertain.
-Doses and durations varied across studies.
+The third study combined L-arginine with other nutritional and pharmacological interventions, so the observed effect may not be attributable to L-arginine alone.
+Findings are limited to specific clinical conditions and may not generalize to healthy populations.

 Doses used in studies